ddmuzyk/ddmuzyk/README.md

 Frontend Developer
 ------------------

 I'm a Web Developer from Poland.
-Although I mostly focus on frontend , I can also write code for backend to create full stack apllications.
+Although I mostly focus on frontend , I can also write code for backend to create full stack applications.

 * 🖥️  See my portfolio at [My Portfolio](http://ddmuzyka.onrender.com)
 * ✉️  You can contact me at [domino2k1@gmail.com](mailto:domino2k1@gmail.com)